 Wondering where to find the best bars in Tokyo?
 Tokyo has it all when it comes to nightlife.
 There are cozy whiskey bars serving pours from rare bottles, quirky gamer bars with Nintendo systems, and glitzy cocktail bars where white-jacket bartenders serve balanced cocktails in the city’s high-rises.
 Most have some small snacks to keep you going, and some have live music.
 Many are the perfect example of why bars in the US and Europe are imitating Japanese cocktail culture.

-Before getting too excited, however, know that drinking in Tokyo is different than drinking in a Western bar or pub.
+Before getting too excited, however, know that drinking in bars in Tokyo is different than drinking in a Western bar or pub.
 First off, it’s not normal to sit down and try to start talking to your fellow bar patrons.
 It’s also rude to be drunkenly loud.
 It’s fine to be drunk; just keep your wits about you.

 Lastly, keep an eye on the time if you’re counting on the trains to get home.
 The last train is at 12 AM and they don’t start back up until 5 AM – although if you miss it there are plenty of places to go to kill the late-late hours or you can do the salary-man thing of collapsing on the street, a sad but true situation.